kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

     DepartmentID,
     HireDate,
     CASE
-        WHEN DepartmentID = 1 THEN  -- IT Department
+        WHEN DepartmentID = 1 THEN  -- IT d.d.DepartmentName
             CASE
                 WHEN BaseSalary >= 90000 THEN 'IT Senior Architect' WHEN BaseSalary >= 70000 THEN 'IT Senior Developer' WHEN BaseSalary >= 50000 THEN 'IT Developer' ELSE 'IT Junior'
             END
-        WHEN DepartmentID = 2 THEN  -- HR Department
+        WHEN DepartmentID = 2 THEN  -- HR d.d.DepartmentName
             CASE
                 WHEN BaseSalary >= 80000 THEN 'HR Director' WHEN BaseSalary >= 60000 THEN 'HR Manager' ELSE 'HR Specialist'
             END
-        WHEN DepartmentID = 3 THEN  -- Finance Department
+        WHEN DepartmentID = 3 THEN  -- Finance d.d.DepartmentName
             CASE
                 WHEN BaseSalary >= 85000 THEN 'Finance Director' WHEN BaseSalary >= 65000 THEN 'Senior Analyst' ELSE 'Financial Analyst'
             END
-        ELSE 'Other Department Role'
+        ELSE 'Other d.d.DepartmentName Role'
     END AS DetailedRole,
     CASE
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 10 THEN